 - Prohibits any establishment that provides sleeping accommodations (such as hotels) from renting rooms with a bed bug problem.

 - Prohibits the disposal of any bed bug infested item unless it is enclosed in a plastic bag and labeled as bedbug infested.

 - Prohibits the recycling of any bedbug-infested item.

 - Requires sellers of secondhand bedding to provide notices to consumers that the bedding is made in whole or part from secondhand material or has been previously owned or used.

-- Requires sellers of new and secondhand bedding to inspect it and if found to be soiled, malodorous or infested with pests, prohibits them from selling it and requires it to be properly disposed.
+- Requires sellers of new and secondhand bedding to inspect it and if found to be soiled, malodorous or infested with pests, prohibits them from selling it and requires it to be properly disposed of.

-The city also provides a number of multi-lingual fact sheets and checklists including a Consumer Watch bulletin on Buying a Mattress, many of which are applicable to anyone – whether you live in Chicago or Illinois or any other city or state of the U.S.
+The city also provides some multi-lingual fact sheets and checklists including a Consumer Watch bulletin on Buying a Mattress, many of which apply to anyone – whether you live in Chicago or Illinois or any other city or state of the U.S.